linhphng/linhpng_portfolio/README.md

 # Interactive Web Portfolio

-## A chance to practice my front-end coding and designing skills, and also to share with you about my personal and professional information!
+A chance to practice my front-end coding and design skills, and also to share my personal and professional information with you!